Mental Health Facilities Lubbock, TX

 Central Plains Center - 42.1 miles from Lubbock, TX

 Central Plains Center is a mental health treatment clinic in Plainview, Texas, located at 715 Houston Street, in the 79072 zip code.
-Central Plains Center provides outpatient treatment and telemedicine/telehealth.
-Central Plains Center provides cognitive behavioral therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
-Central Plains Center also supports veterans, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided by Central Plains Center consist of illness management and recovery, family psychoeducation and intensive case management.
+Central Plains Center provides telemedicine/telehealth and outpatient treatment.
+Central Plains Center provides behavior modification, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Central Plains Center also supports military families, transitional age young adults and seniors or older adults.
+Additional services provided by Central Plains Center consist of case management, intensive case management and mentoring/peer support/consumer-run services.

 Learn More